henrietta-k/adapt-learning-wiki/Adapt-v5.3---the-one-with-ES6-8-support.md

 instance.log2('test');
 ```

+The named values on the objects passed into the `Backbone.Class.extend` function are copied property name by property name onto the constructor.prototype and constructor respectively.
+This means that with backbone, a getter's return value will be copied rather than the getter property description.

 #### Class static properties
-Aside from being able to define constructor prototype behaviour for each instance, it is possible to assign properties directly to the Class, these are called static properties.
-Class static properties are often helpful for defining behaviour which belongs to a Class abstraction but which is not specific to an instance of the Class.
+Aside from being able to define constructor prototype behaviour for each instance, it is possible to assign properties directly to the class constructor, these are called static properties.
+Class static properties are often helpful for defining behaviour which belongs to a class abstraction but which is not specific to an instance of the class.
 ```js
 var Class = function Constructor() {
   Class.recordInstances(); // record that a new instance was made